 In 1743, when French Canadian explorers Francois and Louis Joseph de la Verendrye first encountered the landscapes of mesas, buttes and coulees on their travels through the prairies, they described the landscape as "mauvaise terre," or "badlands."
 The early settlers viewed Horseshoe Canyon as an area that had limited agricultural value and poor accessibility, so the name "badlands" endured.

 A conservation vision

-The initial thrust of the Horseshoe Canyon project is credited to Leila Nodwell, who passed away in April 2000.
+This project is credited to Leila Nodwell, who passed away in April 2000.
 Leila believed deeply in the importance of maintaining the canyon’s natural state and worked for many years as an interpreter here, where she introduced visitors to its many unique features.
-In tribute to Leila’s memory, the Nodwell family purchased the 320 acres (130 hectares) that encompass the western half of the canyon, and subsequently sold the land to NCC at a substantial reduction.
+In tribute to Leila’s memory, the Nodwell family purchased the 130 hectares (320 acres) that encompass the western half of the canyon, and subsequently sold the land to NCC at a substantial reduction.